Traditional Rugs vs. Kilim Rugs

 Rug pile is traditionally made from wool, but since the turn of the 20th century, other fibers are now often used.
 Synthetic fibers such as nylon, polyester or even polypropylene are used, due to them being cheaper than wool.
 The pile of a rug normally consists of tufts that are twisted and then usually heat-treated to maintain their structure.

-Rugs are used for a variety of purposes, including insulating icy toes from a cold floor, making a room feel homely, a place to relax on the floor, sound reduction and obviously to add a colourful bit of decoration to an otherwise plain room.
-Rugs can be created in any colour by using differently dyed fibers.
+Rugs are used for a variety of purposes, including insulation for a cold floor, making a room feel homely, a place to relax on the floor, sound reduction and obviously to add a colourful bit of decoration to an otherwise plain room.
+They can be created in any colour by using differently dyed fibers.

 Rugs nowadays can are usually produces using large machines called power looms.
 Power looms are unmanned and are instead electrically automated and controlled by computers.
 Depending on the fibres used, machine-made rugs usually have a lifespan of about 20 years or less.